Issue affecting minor updates of Red Had Ceph Storage 3 can cause OSDs corruption

 appears in the systemd

 units of Ceph OSD containers.
-For example, for director-driven deployments, log on all nodes hosting a Ceph OSD container and check if the desired "Requires"
+For example, for director-driven deployments, log into all nodes hosting a Ceph OSD container and inspect the systemd unit file:

 (undercloud) $ ssh heat-admin@overcloud-ceph-0